mia-platform/documentation/docs/release_notes/RN_v8-8/unreleased.md

 ### CRUD Service v5.1.0

 A new version of CRUD Service is available featuring support for MongoDB Views definitions

+### CMS Site v9.14.4

+In the microservice configurations can now be defined the filesCollection property to choose the collection that will be used to store uploaded files.
+Default value is files.

 ## Backoffice